You are contacting

 What does this mean for borrowers with existing loans?

 There is a further uncertainty in relation to existing loans referencing LIBOR that mature beyond 2021 (legacy contracts).
 The market clearly anticipates that new loans referencing RFRs will be made before there is a wholesale move in legacy contracts from LIBOR to RFRs.

 A key transition issue is the economic difference between the RFRs and LIBOR.
 LIBOR accounts for credit risk, whereas RFRs (even compounded over a period) only include a nominal element of credit spread.
 RFRs will therefore be lower than LIBOR.
 Therefore, switching from LIBOR to an RFR creates an economic differential that must be addressed.

 The Working Group has published a consultation on credit adjustment spread methodologies for fallbacks in cash products referencing GBP LIBOR.
 Feedback has been requested on the consultation paper by 6 February 2020.
 In due course, the proposed LMA documentation is expected to include a spread adjustment formula to bridge this gap.

 Real estate borrowers with legacy contracts should consider the following:

 What borrowers should do now

-Borrowers in the real estate market need to understand and plan for the impact on their business.
-Despite the current lack of a new reference rate there are steps you can be taking now to prepare.
+Understanding and planning for the impact on your business is key.
+Despite the current lack of a new reference rate there are steps you can be taking now to prepare: